Senior Capstone

 Students can find mentors within DEES, Lamont, Barnard, or any of the other affiliated institutions.
 Typically, a student finds a mentor with similar research interests to them so they can work on a project the mentor already has, or plan a new project together.
 All mentors outside of DEES faculty must be approved by the DUS.

 Students in the Earth Science major interested in Geology have the option of participating in a Geology Field Camp in place of completing a senior thesis.
 The camps are in-depth field experiences that occur over the summer, typically for six to eight weeks.
-Students typically participate in the camps during the summer before senior year.
-If interested in pursuing a geology field camp, contact the DUS or UPM.
+Students typically participate in a field camp during the summer before senior year.
+If a field camp is fewer than 6 weeks, field courses such as EESC UN3010 Field Geology, EESC UN1010 Death Valley, or other shorter field camps can be used towards the 6 week field minimum.
+If interested in pursuing a geology field camp, contact the DUS or UPM first to begin the process.

 Find resources below that provide further information on field camps and comprehensive lists of camps offered throughout the United States.
 We also included field camps that our students have either attended or been suggested to the department in the past.